EFA-FHB/ozg-vermittlungsdienst-doku/documentation/Connection_to_mediator_en.md

 6. Click on 'link to reset credentials'.
 <br>

-7. Cser will be redirected to 'Update password' page.<br>
+7. User will be redirected to 'Update password' page.<br>
 ![Update PAssword](images/kc_passwort_aktualisieren.png)
 <br>